ronnytorresmtz/aws-codedeploy-configuration/README.md

 Add a Service: AWS CodeDeploy

-- Set the Application Name found in the ASW CodeDeploy Console.
+- Input the Application Name found in the ASW CodeDeploy Console.
-- Set the Development Group found in the ASW CodeDeploy Console.
+- Input the Development Group found in the ASW CodeDeploy Console.
-- Set the AWS Access Key from the user (codedeploy-github-user) created in the AWS CodeDeploy Console.
+- Input the AWS Access Key from the user (codedeploy-github-user) created in the AWS CodeDeploy Console.
-- Set the AWS Instance Region (like us-west 2).
+- Input the AWS Instance Region (like us-west 2).
-- Set the AWS Secret Access Key from the user (codedeploy-github-user) created in the AWS CodeDeploy Console.
+- Input the AWS Secret Access Key from the user (codedeploy-github-user) created in the AWS CodeDeploy Console.
 - Press the button Add Servie.

 Other fields are optional.